MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/video-player/loading-resources.md

 ## Storing the video files

-Storing a video file in the platform project is different for the three platforms:
+Storing a video file in the platform project is different for each platform.

 ### iOS video resources